pmoris/miles-subgraph-miner/README.md

 #### Multiple testing correction

 Note that the test as described above applies to the situation where we are comparing the distribution of instances of _one specific subgraph pattern_ _S_ across the graph.
 A separate test will be conducted for different unique subgraph patterns.
 Because of this, a multiple testing correction procedure is required.
 For this, the (rather conservative) **Bonferroni** method is employed by default, which retains the desired family-wise error rate (FWER) by testing each individual hypothesis at a significance level of &alpha;/_m_.
 In our case, the selected p-value threshold will be divided by the number of subgraph patterns that are tested.
-MULES also provides support for the Holm procedure, which also controls the FWER rate, but is uniformly more powerful, and two false discovery rate controlling procedures ([Benjamini-Hochberg](http://www.math.tau.ac.il/~ybenja/MyPapers/benjamini_hochberg1995.pdf) and [Benjamini-Yekutieli](http://www.math.tau.ac.il/~ybenja/MyPapers/benjamini_yekutieli_ANNSTAT2001.pdf).)
+MILES also provides support for the Holm procedure, which also controls the FWER rate, but is uniformly more powerful, and two false discovery rate controlling procedures ([Benjamini-Hochberg](http://www.math.tau.ac.il/~ybenja/MyPapers/benjamini_hochberg1995.pdf) and [Benjamini-Yekutieli](http://www.math.tau.ac.il/~ybenja/MyPapers/benjamini_yekutieli_ANNSTAT2001.pdf).)

 ## History of the algorithm